yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 ## Performance
 > - note 1: The value of y-axis is original reward in episode, it is not used to update agent.
 >   - **Original reward**: -1 for each time step, until the goal position of 0.5 is reached.
-> - note 2: No matter which red and blue are using double deep Q network.
+> - note 2: No matter which red or blue line are using double deep Q network.
+> - note 3: Both its replay memory size are 10,000
+>   - In this experiment, replay memory contain same 10,000 transitions that using randomly chooce action at the begining.

 ### Changing the batch size
 - **batch size: 16**, learning rate: 0.0005